Guadalest, One Of The Most Beautiful Villages In Spain

 Mirador Del Castillo de Guadalest

-Only 2.5km from the Guadalest center you’ll find a viewpoint from which you can admire breathtaking views over the village, castle, and valley.
+Only 2.5km from the Guadalest village center you’ll find a viewpoint, Mirador Del Castillo de Guadalest, from which you can admire breathtaking views over the village, castle, and valley.

 Guadalest Museums

-If you like going to museums Guadalest has quite a lot to offer:
+If you like going to museums, El Castell de Guadalest has quite a lot of them for such a tiny place.
+Besides Orduna House you can also choose to visit:

 Guadalest Reservoir

 Guadalest Reservoir is located in the Guadalest Valley.
-It’s surrounded by the mountains of Aitana (the highest point in the province of Alicante), Serrella, and Xortá.
-Guadalest reservoir is most famous for its blue-green waters.
-The place is perfect for swimming and water sports like canoeing or paddle surfing.
-You can also go on a walk, as the circular hiking route is available (9.6 km long).
+It’s surrounded by the mountains of Aitana (the highest point in the Province of Alicante), Serrella, and Xortá.
+Guadalest Reservoir is most famous for its spectacular blue-green waters that look especially impressive from the Guadalest village.

 How to get to Guadalest, Spain?

-Guadalest is located about 25km from Benidorm and 60 km from Alicante.
-The easiest way is definitely to travel by car.
-Also, there are some buses traveling from Benidorm.
+Guadalest is located about 20km from Altea, 25km from Benidorm, 30km from Villajoyosa and 60 km from Alicante.
+The most convenient way to get to Guadalest is by car, but there are some buses traveling from Benidorm.

 Restaurants, accommodations, and map